 Connecting Students to Agriculture

-We invite classrooms to take part in our brand new Ag Adventures program!
+We invite classrooms to take part in our new Ag Adventures program!
 Spring and fall, tours are available for K-12 students.
 All grade levels can participate in free educational agriculture tours (facilitated by staff and local volunteers).
 Ag Adventures provide opportunities for students to get outside, enjoy the fresh air, and get their hands dirty in the soil – all while learning about BC’s agriculture and food story!

 - Stable Harvest Farm, Langley